 Storage: Keep cooled buns in an airtight container at room temperature for up to 3 days.

-Freezing: Freeze in a sealed bag for up to 3 months.
-Thaw at room temperature or toast directly from frozen.
+Freezing: These freeze wonderfully.
+Place them in a sealed freezer bag for up to 3 months.

-Tip: For pull-apart style buns, place them closer together on the baking sheet before the final rise.
+Pull-Apart Buns: For soft, pull-apart sides, place the shaped buns just close enough to touch on the baking sheet before the final rise.